Marvin Harris: Theoretical contributions

 Harris' early contributions to major theoretical issues include his revision of biological surplus theory in obesity formation.
 He also became well known for formulating a materialist explanation for the treatment of cattle in religion in Indian culture.
 Along with Michael Harner, Harris is one of the scholars most associated with the suggestion that Aztec cannibalism was widespread and resulted from protein deficiency in their diet.
 An explanation appears in Harris' book Cannibals and Kings.
 Harris also invoked the human quest for animal protein to explain Yanomamo warfare, contradicting ethnographer Napoleon Chagnon’s sociobiological explanation involving innate male human aggressiveness.

-Several other publications by Harris examine the cultural and material roots of dietary traditions in many cultures, including Cows, Pigs, Wars, and Witches: The Riddles of Culture (1975); Good to Eat: Riddles of Food and Culture (1998; originally titled The Sacred Cow and the Abominable Pig) and his co-edited volume, Food and Evolution: Toward a Theory of Human Food Habits (1987).
+Several other publications by Harris examine the cultural and material roots of dietary traditions in many cultures, including Cows, Pigs, Wars, and Witches: The Riddles of Culture (1974); Good to Eat: Riddles of Food and Culture (1985; reprinted in 1987 as The Sacred Cow and the Abominable Pig) and his co-edited volume, Food and Evolution: Toward a Theory of Human Food Habits (1987).

-Harris' Why Nothing Works: The Anthropology of Daily Life (1981; originally titled America Now: the Anthropology of a Changing Culture) applies concepts from cultural materialism to the explanation of such social developments in late twentieth century United States as inflation, the entry of large numbers of women into the paid labor force, marital stability, and shoddy products.
+Harris' America Now: the Anthropology of a Changing Culture (1981; reprinted in 1987 as Why Nothing Works: The Anthropology of Daily Life) applies concepts from cultural materialism to the explanation of such social developments in late twentieth century United States as inflation, the entry of large numbers of women into the paid labor force, marital stability, and shoddy products.

 His Our Kind: Who We Are, Where We're From, Where We Are (1990) surveys the broad sweep of human physical and cultural evolution, offering provocative explanations of such subjects as human transsexualism and nontranssexualism and the origins of inequality.
 Finally, Harris' 1979 work, Cultural Materialism: The Struggle for a Science of Culture, updated and re-released in 2001, offers perhaps the most comprehensive statement of cultural materialism.
 A separate article lists the many and diverse publications of Marvin Harris.

 Criticisms and controversies

 While Harris' contributions to anthropology are wide, it has been said that "Other anthropologists and observers had almost as many opinions about Dr. Harris as he had about why people behave as they do."
-The Smithsonian magazine allegedly called him "one of the most controversial anthropologists alive."
-The Washington Post described him as "a storm center in his field", and the Los Angeles Times accused him of "overgeneralized assumptions".
+In popular media the Smithsonian magazine called him "one of the most controversial anthropologists alive," The Washington Post described him as "a storm center in his field", and the Los Angeles Times accused him of "overgeneralized assumptions".
 Harris could be an acerbic critic of other theories and frequently received return fire.